 A. Colorado Firebreak offers more than a fire retardant spray system.
 With our automated systems, the fire suppression is activated by sensors that “see” the fire or embers coming, and send signals to a proprietary controller.
 The controller starts a series of steps including mixing the FireIce with water, closing soffit vents, and coating areas to be protected with the FireIce.
 All work together to layer protection where needed.

 Q. I live in a suburban neighborhood, a Wildland Urban Interface.
 Is this system appropriate for homes that are in close proximity to one another?

 A. Yes.
-It is intended for homes and businesses in areas either rural or those considered wildland urban interface.
-In fact, the system could be set up to create a firebreak of sorts for a group of homes at shared expense.
+It is intended for homes and businesses in areas either rural or those considered wildland-urban interface.
+In fact, the system could be set up to create a firebreak of sorts for a group of homes at a shared expense.